koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 The test is passed!
 OK, let's move on to the next test!
 The next 2 tests are already passed.
-So I skip the tests.

 ## Update a content of a file

 The next test is "should be able to update a content of a file".
-I update the text content using Hooks APIs in the test.

-The test is failed.

 This is a update for a text content.
 So I have to implement `commitTextUpdate`.